 3. Use an ice bath to cool them down quickly if you want to use them immediately.

-Place the onion and tomato in a food processor, and blend until you get a finely chopped consistency.
+2. Blitz the tomato and onion.
+Place the chopped onions and tomato in a food processor, and blend until you get a finely chopped consistency.
 Make sure you stop at this point; you don't want a paste.
 Chop the tomato and onion as finely as you can if you do not have a food processor.

-Remove the pan from the heat and stir in the lemon or lime juice.
+4. Serve: Remove the pan from the heat and stir in the lemon or lime juice.
 Serve with rice, naan or bread rolls topped with fresh coriander/cilantro.

-👍 Top tips for perfect egg keema (or kheema)
+👍 Top tips

 - Ensure the eggs are cool before you peel and grate them - I often boil my eggs the night before while doing the washing up and leave them to cool in some cold water before placing them in the refrigerator.
-If you are in a hurry you can cool the eggs for around 10 minutes in an ice bath.
+If you are in a hurry you can cool the eggs for 10 minutes in an ice bath.

 - Use fresh tomato - it's tempting to use canned chopped tomato and tomato puree as a shortcut.
 I have tried this, and they don't produce the right texture or taste.

-- Do not over process the onion and tomato - aim for a finely chopped consistency and stop before you get to a paste.
+- Do not over-process the onion and tomato - aim for a finely chopped consistency and stop before you get to a paste.

 - Defrost frozen peas before adding them to the keema - a couple of minutes in the microwave will do the job.